Sheepolution/how-to-love/book/chapter20.md

 # Chapter 20 - Debugging
 A bug is something that goes wrong in a program (or in our case game).
-Debugging is the art of fixing these bugs so that they don't occure anymore.
+Debugging is the art of fixing these bugs so that they don't occur anymore.
 As a programmer it's only natural to encounter lots of bugs, so debugging is a very valuable skill to have.

 I wrote a short game.